VenomzGaming/SP-admin-server/README.md

 # SP-admin-server
 Server part of our SourcePython admin panel by the Venomz Multigaming.
 You can visit our [Website](https://venomz.fr), [Forums](https://forum.venomz.fr), or come play with us on our Teamspeak3 server: ts.venomz.fr:9988

+# Caution
+This plugin is an alpha version, *we are still developping it* !
+We reserve right to make non compatible editions to the plugin.

 # Installation
 1. Clone the repository